Pikrass/timescripts/README.md

 You can find more on the Thrad itself, or in the dedicated [wiki](http://xkcd-time.wikia.com/wiki/XKCD_Time_Wiki).

 The Scripts
 -----------

- * Newpix convertor: converts those old heretic message dates into the One Time Unit, the newpix
+ * Newpix convertor: converts those old heretic message dates into the One Time Unit, the newpix.
- * Spoiler detector: detects whenever the dynamic link to the current image is posted on the thread
+ * Spoiler detector: detects whenever the dynamic link to the current image is posted on the thread.

 I also plan on writing a third script allowing users to quote multiple messages easily.

 Installation
 ------------